Hi, I'm Terry Mosteller.

 I live in Kansas City with an amazing and beautiful wife who owns a thriving massage therapy practice in Lenexa, Kansas.
 We have two impossibly cute kids who constantly keep us entertained (and completely exhausted).

-In my spare time (that rarest of all things!)
-I enjoy working out, reading, backpacking the Pacific Northwest, spending time with my amazing friends, watching UGA football (Go Dawgs!) and hanging out with my aforementioned extraordinary wife.
+When I'm not in the office, I enjoy working out, reading way too many books at one time, backpacking and mountain climbing in the Pacific Northwest, spending time with my amazing friends, watching UGA football (Go Dawgs!) and hanging out with my aforementioned extraordinary wife.

 B.B.A., Risk Management & Insurance, University of Georgia (2004)